Tibor Kalman: Early life

 Kalman was born on July 6, 1949, in Budapest, to parents Marianne I. (née Deezsoffy or Dezsőffi) and George Tibor Kalman.
-He became a United States resident in 1956, after he and his family fled Hungary to escape the Soviet invasion, settling in Poughkeepsie, New York.
-Both of his parents had Jewish ethnic roots, and converted to Catholicism to avoid persecution, so 'Kalman only became aware that he was Jewish at the age of 18'.
+He became a United States resident at the age of seven in 1956, after he and his family fled Hungary to escape the Soviet invasion, settling in Poughkeepsie, New York.
+Kalman attended Our Lady of Lourdes High School.
+Both of his parents had Jewish ethnic roots and converted to Catholicism to avoid persecution, so "Kalman only became aware that he was Jewish at the age of 18".

-In 1967, he enrolled in New York University (NYU), dropping out after one year of Journalism classes to travel to Cuba to harvest sugar cane and learn about Cuban culture, as a member of the Venceremos Brigade.
+In 1967, he enrolled in New York University (NYU) to study journalism and history.
+While at NYU, he wrote for a student newspaper, joined Students for a Democratic Society, a leftist student organization, and took part in Anti-Vietnam war protests.
+He dropped out of NYU in 1970 and traveled to Cuba to harvest sugar cane and learn about Cuban culture as a member of the Venceremos Brigade.